ryanrhymes/panns/README.md

 p.save('test.idx')
 ```

-Besides using "add_vector(v)" function, panns supports multiple ways of loading a dataset.
+Besides using `add_vector(v)` function, panns supports multiple ways of loading a dataset.
 For those extremely large datasets, HDF5 is recommended though the building performance will be significantly degraded.
 However, the performance can be improved by enabling parallel building as shown later.

 ```python
 # datasets can be loaded in the following ways